navaneethsadasivan/InventoryAndShoppingListManager/README.md

 This is a university dissertation project and is in the works and hold potential to expand

+## How to run

+The database/SQL folder contains data used for project as initial setup.
+The project also connects to a database named 'dissertation' (all hosting information saved in the .env file)

+To run the project, install all packages with:
+##### composer install

+Once all packages have been installed, run the following two separate commands on two separate command lines/terminals
+##### npm run watch
+##### php artisan serve

 ## Beta features

 The application also holds some beta features that are in testing mode: